Disability loans: What they are and how to apply

 Pros

-- Convenience: With some lenders, you could get approved within minutes and can complete the entire application process from your home.
+- Quick funding: With some lenders, you can get approved within minutes and complete the application process from home.

 Cons

-- Potentially high interest rates: Depending on your credit, you could get stuck with a high rate, potentially leading to high-interest debt down the road.
+- Potentially high interest rates: Depending on your credit, you could get stuck with a high rate, potentially leading to high-interest debt.

 - Payday risk: Many payday-type loans are marketed towards those with disabilities, but they typically come with astronomically high interest rates that can keep you in debt for years.